Bloch-Lorentz magnetoresistance oscillations in delafossites: Abstract

 \section{Abstract}

-Recent measurements of the out-of-plane magnetoresistance of delafossites (\ce{PdCoO2} and \ce{PtCoO2}) observed oscillations which closely resemble the Aharanov-Bohm effect.
-We develop a semiclassical theory of these oscillations and show that they are a consequence of the quasi-2D dispersion of delafossites.
-We observe that the Lorentz force created by an in-plane magnetic field makes the out-of-plane motion of electrons oscillatory, similarly to Bloch oscillations.
-Analysis of the visibility of these Bloch-Lorentz oscillations reveals the mean-free path to be \(l \approx \SI{4.4}{\um}\) in comparison to the literature in-plane mean-free path of \SI{20}{\um}.
-The mean-free path is reduced as a consequence of the out-of-plane relaxation and sample wall scattering.
-Our theory offers a way to design an experimental geometry that is better suited for probing the phenomenon and to investigate the out-of-plane dynamics of ballistic quasi-two-dimensional materials.
+{\bf Recent measurements of the out-of-plane magnetoresistance of delafossites (\ce{PdCoO2} and \ce{PtCoO2}) observed oscillations closely resembling the Aharonov-Bohm effect.
+Here, we show that the magnetoresistance oscillations are explained by the Bloch-like oscillations of the out-of-plane electron trajectories.
+We develop a semiclassical theory of these Bloch-Lorentz oscillations and show that they are a consequence of the ballistic motion and quasi-2D dispersion of delafossites.
+Our model identifies the sample wall scattering to be the most likely factor limiting the visibility of these Bloch-Lorentz oscillations in existing experiments. }